MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing.md

 - If this setting is enabled, users will only be able to package point and print to print servers approved by the network administrator.
 When using package point and print, client computers will check the driver signature of all drivers that are downloaded from print servers.

-- If this setting is disabled, or not configured, package point and print will not be restricted to specific print servers.
+- If this setting is disabled, or not configured, package point and print won't be restricted to specific print servers.
 <!-- PackagePointAndPrintServerList-Description-End -->

 <!-- PackagePointAndPrintServerList-Editable-Begin -->